 A familiar sight is the century-old Rain Trees drooping branches that seem to dip like fingers into the lake.

 This is a favorite site for wedding photographs in Taiping and a wonderful place to visit for your holidays in Malaysia.

 As the sun dips behind, the horizons explode with color creating magical views of the lake.

 Taiping Lake Gardens has centuries-old rain trees surrounding ten scenic lakes and ponds.

-The gentle nature and brilliant greenery of the exquisitely laid out gardens calm and soothe visitors favouring natural therapy.
+The gentle nature and brilliant greenery of the exquisitely laid-out gardens calm and soothe visitors favoring natural therapy.

-In the early morning, I joined the locals for a misty run, taking in the fresh air cooled by the lake.
+I joined the locals for a misty run in the early morning, taking in the fresh air cooled by the lake.